sneha-rajshekar03/WordScrambler/README.md

 # Word Scrambler

-A simple Java-based game that scrambles words and challenges players to guess the original word.
-Built using **Java** and **Eclipse IDE**.
+A simple Java-based game that scrambles letters of a word. it's one part of the game Built using **Java** and **Eclipse IDE**.

 ## Features